Last Updated on 14th July 2020 by Tuppenny

 No distractions of computer games and you can’t eat a bucket load of crisps when you are walking!

-My favourite frugal exercise is walking and I try to do 4 miles most days with a longer one at the weekends.
+My favorite frugal exercise is walking and I try to do 4 miles most days with a longer one at the weekends.

 I’ve lost 7kg since I started walking regularly last year and I’m still eating the same amount as I was before.